typescript-tipos-de-datos

 The type system in TypeScript is a bit “special” compared to other languages.
 Some of the features that make it special are:

-• Static: Type checking is done at compile time, allowing errors to be detected before executing the code.
+• Static: Typing is checked at compile time, allowing errors to be detected before running the code.

 • Optional: Although TypeScript is a strongly typed language, typing is optional and can be progressively added to a project.